Ty France Player Props: Mariners vs. Cardinals

 Ty France At The Plate

-- France has an OPS of .830, fueled by an OBP of .380 to go with a slugging percentage of .450.
-All three of those stats rank first among Seattle hitters this season.
+- France has an OPS of .809, fueled by an OBP of .375 and a team-best slugging percentage of .434 this season.

-- Among the qualifying hitters in MLB play, his batting average ranks 30th, his on-base percentage ranks 44th, and he is 73rd in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 44th, his on-base percentage ranks 44th, and he is 81st in the league in slugging.

-- France has picked up an RBI in 45.0% of his games this season, with two or more RBI in 15.0% of his games.
-He has also driven in three or more runs in one contest.
+- In 42.9% of his games this season, France has driven in at least one run.
+In three of those games (14.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- In 70.0% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (15.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.